Furnace Repair Hartford

 Why is my furnace making strange noises?

-• Banging or popping: Could be due to dirty burners, delayed ignition, or expanding ducts.
+• Banging or popping: Could indicate dirty burners, delayed ignition, or expanding ducts.

-• Squealing or screeching: Often indicates an issue with the blower motor or the inducer motor.
+• Squealing or screeching: Often a sign of a problem with the blower motor or other moving parts.

-If your furnace is making unusual sounds, it is best to have the system inspected.
+If your furnace is making unusual sounds, recommended to contact a qualified HVAC technician for diagnosis and repair.
 Ignoring unusual sounds can lead to further damage or costly repairs down the road.